chARpack/chARpack.github.io/src/routes/manual/02-normal_mode/00-menu.md

 Similar to the **Login Menu** you can toggle the follow me mode using the **Pin Button**.
 The button **Exit** brings you back to the login screen.

-### Toggle Log
-The **Toggle Log** button shows and hides the debug log.
-Note: changing scenes does not clear the debug log for easier error detection.

-#### Toggle Mesh
-This button turns the rendering of the spatial awareness of [OpenXR](https://www.khronos.org/OpenXR/) on and off.
-The real world surroundings are detected by your device in a (usually) 2.5 second interval.
-Toggling the button does not turn on/off the detection of your surroundings, just the rendered wireframe overlay.

-### Toggle Force Field
-chARp calculates forces in the background to empirically simulate a semi-realistic molecule behavior.
-The forces are integrated using a simple [Euler integration](https://en.wikipedia.org/wiki/Euler_method).
-The force field is developed to be responsive, lightweight, and makes it easy to handle objects in the chARp Molecular Builder environment.
-Toggling the force field off, stops any calculations in the background and lets every part of the molecule move unhindered (without any force feedback).
-This mode comes in handy, when creating a bond within a molecule, but the force field makes it difficult to bring these two dummies together.

 ### Undo
 Does what you would expect.
 Pressing the **Undo** button once or multiple times will bring the scene back to a state before the last interaction steps.